jessepollak/card/README.md

 ```
 ## Using with Ember.js or Angular.js

-Card has already wrappers for being used within Ember.js or Angular.js.
+Card has wrappers if you want to use it with Ember.js or Angular.js.

 [angular-card](https://github.com/gavruk/angular-card) by gavruk
 [ember-credit-card](https://github.com/esbanarango/ember-credit-card) by esbanarango

 ## Development